warehouse-web/warehouse/content/shop/2020-04-11-monument-issue-2-keupr-van-bentm.md

       Editorial advisors: Hanka van der Voet and Femke de Vries (Warehouse)\
       Made possible by: Creative Industries Fund NL and the Amsterdam Fund for the Arts

-      15 EUR

-      Send an email to <info@monumentmagazine.nl> if you want to purchase a copy.
     type: text
   - image: /img/03_monument02_photo_anoukbeckers.jpg
     type: images